Hearing Loops and

 Developed as a result of the real-lived experiences of the senior members of the team (our founder, Steven Mifsud, and Chief Operating Officer, were born deaf) and the cutting edge, industry leading team at Ampetronic, Direct Access Hearing Loops are a reliable and high quality piece of assistive technology, delivering equality of access for users.

 Nearly all accessibility audits and access appraisals undertaken by Direct Access identify a requirement for induction loops.
-It is a requirement under Section 219 of the Americans with Disabilities Act (ADA) which states: Assistive Listening Systems, in summary states:
+In the UK it is a legal requirement under the Equality Act 2010 to provide Auxiliary Aids.

 All Direct Access Induction Loops comply with the international standard IEC 60118-4.
 If a hearing loop system complies with this, it guarantees that the following conditions are met:

 - The background magnetic noise is sufficiently quiet.

 - The magnetic field is strong (loud) enough, but not too strong.

 - The frequency response (tone) of the signal is correct for hearing instruments to handle.

 Our range of induction loops and hearing enhancement systems can be used for: guided tours, museums, exhibitions, and education, sport grounds and leisure venues, vehicles, cinemas, meeting and training rooms intercoms, places of worship, churches and cathedrals, classrooms and lecture theatres, rolling stock and trains, train stations, airports, coaches and tour buses.